getmyinterns/docs/gmi-docs/docs/school-admins/reports.md

 ## Student Timesheets Report

-This report shows all the timesheets in the system.
+This report shows all the `Timesheets` in the system.
 You can use the many filter fields to search and view `Students Timesheets`, as long as you have chosen to **_Enable_** them from the [Settings-Timesheets](/school-admins/settings#timesheet-settings).

 You can export or print details report if needed.